 Accessibility of the Customer Service Helpline

-Bankia has a special helpline for people with hearing and/or speech impairments.
-Users will be able to communicate with the company, to make any general enquiries related to our products and services.
+Bankia has a service of attention for people with hearing and/or speech problems, that it allows the user communicate with the company to carry out any enquiry on general information of products and services.

 - Internet: via Telesor Bankia.

-Bankia thus becomes the first leading financial institution to adopt this sytem, which allows users with hearing impairments to contact the Customer Service Helpline from Internet or their mobile phone, by text and real-time, without the need for other people to act as intermediaries.
+Bankia becomes thus in the first large financial institution in adopting this system, that it allows the user with hearing problem contact with the Customer Service Helpline from internet or from its mobile phone (by text and real-time), and without the need for that other people act such as intermediaries.

 This service line is open from 8 a.m. to 10 p.m., Monday to Sunday.
-Outside these hours, the user will be able to leave a message, so that on the following day, free of charge, the company will get in touch with him.
+Out of this schedule, the user can leave a message so that on the following day, and for free, the company gets in touch with him.